Paths & Cycles

 Hamiltonian Path Explorer

 A Hamiltonian path visits every vertex exactly once.
-Click vertices to try building one yourself, or watch the backtracking algorithm search!
+Try building one manually by clicking vertices, or watch the backtracking algorithm systematically explore all possibilities.
+Unlike Eulerian paths, no simple existence criterion is known.

 Click vertices to build a path visiting each exactly once